Simple Whey Lemondade

 Instructions

-2. Combine the sugar, lemon juice, whey, and filtered water into a glass jar, jug or bowl.
+- Combine the sugar, lemon juice, whey, and filtered water into a glass jar, jug or bowl.
 I used a gallon-sized jar.
+Mix well until sugar dissolves.

 Tips for making simple whey lemonade